St. Athanasius College

 LEADERSHIP AND MANAGEMENT

-The Bachelor of Arts in Leadership & Management is an accelerated degree-completion program designed for working adults who want to grow as servant leaders in all aspects of their life.
+The Bachelor of Arts in Leadership & Management is an accelerated degree-completion program designed for busy adults who want to grow as servant leaders in all aspects of their life.
 This program focuses on applied skills, creativity, efficiency, and a work/life balance.

 60 Credit Hours